lextm/jekyll-theme-chirpy/_posts/2008-7-18-oh-cops-i-love-you.md

 # Conclusion

-You’d better start new projects with these cops so they can help you from day one.
+You'd better start new projects with these cops so they can help you from day one.
 And if you use them to analyze a legacy project, there might be thousands of violations.